Optimal Capacity Modification for Stable Matchings with Ties: Abstract

+We explore two natural optimization criteria: (i) minimizing the total capacity increase across all hospitals (\MINSUM) and (ii) minimizing the maximum capacity increase for any hospital (\MINMAX).
+We show that the \MINSUM\ problem admits a polynomial-time algorithm.
+We also establish an analog of the well-known rural hospitals theorem [Gale \& Sotomayor, 1985; Roth, 1986], adapted to the \MINSUM\ augmentation setting.

+We consider a generalization of the \MINSUM\ problem in which each hospital incurs a cost per unit increase in its quota.
+We show that the cost version of the \MINSUM\ problem is NP-hard and inapproximable within any multiplicative factor, even if the costs are zero or one.
+For the \MINSUM\ objective with a set of {\em forced }edges, we give a polynomial-time algorithm.

-We show that the \MINMAX\ problem is NP-hard in general.
+In contrast to the above results for the \MINSUM\ problem, we show that the \MINMAX\ problem is NP-hard.
 When hospital preference lists have ties of length at most $\ell+1$, we give a polynomial-time algorithm that increases each hospital’s quota by at most $\ell$, ensuring the resulting instance admits a strongly stable matching.
-Amongst all instances obtained by at most $\ell$ augmentations for each hospital, our algorithm produces a strongly stable matching that is best for residents with respect to their matched hospitals.
-This implies that the matching produced by our algorithm matches the maximum number of residents amongst \SSM s of all such augmented instances.
+Moreover, among all such augmentations, our algorithm outputs the best strongly stable matching from the residents' perspective.

 \keywords{Hospitals/Residents Problem \and Ties \and Preferences \and Strongly Stable Matching \and Capacity Modification.}